concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-ux-guidelines-enterprise.markdown

   * Must include your company branding and specific application brand, if applicable (required)
 * On the first page (at a minimum),
   * Must clearly indicate this is an integration with Concur (required)
-  * Should include links to your terms and conditions and privacy policy (strongly recommended)
+  * Must include links to your terms and conditions and privacy policy (required)
   * Verification apps, should provide a link to the inquiry form (strongly recommended)

 ### <a name="guideline-checklist-account-creation"></a>Account Creation